RiverArchitect/Media/README.md

 3) Open the manual ([direct download link][3]) and follow the instructions in section 3 (Getting started)

 4) Run the packages for stream design (package overview in section 1 of the [manual][3])

+River Architect with a set of pre-generated sample files can be downloaded [here][4] (irregular updates).

 # About